 “Simple, characterful studio rooms tucked inside the Venetian citadel of Naxos Town - a lovely base for a budget Greek island holiday”

 Its main town, called Chora (or Naxos Town), makes a great base.
-It’s a classic tangle of white-washed houses and cobbled lanes, spilling down from the imposing Venetian citadel towards a seafront of lively tavernas, cafés and fishing boats.
+It’s a classic tangle of white-washed houses and cobbled lanes, spilling down from the imposing 13thC Venetian citadel towards a seafront of lively tavernas, cafés and fishing boats.
 The most exclusive place to stay is in the castro (citadel) itself, perched inside the thick fortress walls, and looking out over the newer parts of town towards the temple-crowned peninsula of Palatia.
-There are no hotels, but there is one ‘residence’ with just 2 simple studio rooms ideal for discerning couples.
-It’s not in the guidebooks, it’s rarely advertised online, and it can only be booked through a few select channels.
-This is one.
+There are no hotels inside the citadel, but we discovered these 2 simple but charming studio rooms, which we think are ideal for adventurous couples wanting to get under the skin of the island.
+It’s not in the guidebooks, and it’s rarely advertised online, so get in there while you can.

 - You've got tavernas, bars, shops and beaches on your doorstep (but how wonderful to retreat to the cosy fastness of the citadel at night), and a mountainous interior a short drive away